borjauria/Module-1-Project-Iron-Hack/README.md

 ### NOTE: To see everything about project, switch between the development branches.

-# The best ever project
+# Module 1 Project - Iron-Hack

 This project analyzes a data set and returns conclusions.